tomikais/fotobox/README.md

 * trigger photos directly or start a countdown by touching, clicking the screen, using soft-/hardware buttons, pressing keyboard shortcuts or using a presenter
 * lightning fast and low-memory Linux / macOS customizable application

-## Linux installation
+## Raspberry Pi OS Bullseye installation

 Download latest [FotoBox version](https://github.com/tomikais/fotobox/releases) according to your operating system.
 Extract all files and execute `sudo ./install_dependencies.sh` in a terminal to install all needed dependencies automatically __or__ follow these manual steps:

 1. update your operating system: `sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`
-2. download and install [Qt](https://www.qt.io): `sudo apt-get install qt5-default`
-3. install [gPhoto2](http://gphoto.org) when you are using a DSLR camera
+2. install [gPhoto2](http://gphoto.org) when you are using a DSLR camera
     * __beginners:__ use latest available gphoto2 provided from operating system: `sudo apt-get install gphoto2`
-    * __recommended way__: use [gPhoto2 and libgphoto2 compiler and installer script](http://github.com/gonzalo/gphoto2-updater) to get latest version, make sure the default installed has been removed: `sudo apt-get purge gphoto2 libgphoto2-6`
+    * __advanced (latest version)__: use [gPhoto2 and libgphoto2 compiler and installer script](http://github.com/gonzalo/gphoto2-updater) to get latest version and make sure the default installed has been removed: `sudo apt-get purge gphoto2 libgphoto2-6`

 ### optional steps

-* _Raspberry Pi_: [Setting up](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) your [Raspberry Pi Model >=2](https://www.raspberrypi.org/products/) with lates Raspbian version (Buster).
+* _Raspberry Pi_: [Setting up](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) your [Raspberry Pi Model >=2](https://www.raspberrypi.org/products/) with latest Raspberry Pi OS version (Bullseye).
 If you are using the official [Camera Module V2](https://www.raspberrypi.org/products/camera-module-v2/) follow the official [activate Raspberry Pi Camera](https://www.raspberrypi.org/documentation/usage/camera/) tutorial.
 * _Disable the screen saver_: `sudo apt-get install xscreensaver`, run `xhost +localhost` from a local terminal session (not SSH) and reboot the system.
-After reboot you can launch the *'Screensaver'* application and select *'disable screen saver'* from the drop down.
+After reboot you can launch the _'Screensaver'_ application and select _'disable screen saver'_ from the drop down.
 * _Autostart_: open autostart file with `sudo nano /etc/xdg/lxsession/LXDE-pi/autostart` add this line `@/home/pi/Downloads/FotoBox` (__adjust path if necessary__) at the end of the file.
 * _Using a buzzer_: It's possible to connect a hardware buzzer to the Raspberry Pi General Purpose Input Outputs (GPIO) pins to trigger the FotoBox.
 Please install [pigpio](http://abyz.me.uk/rpi/pigpio/index.html) library: `sudo apt-get install pigpio`
 FotoBox needs to connect to the pigpio deamon.
 To enable deamon on boot (autostart): `sudo systemctl enable pigpiod && sudo systemctl start pigpiod`